 Jesse was just embarking on his college career when his plans were violently derailed.
 Jesse was always smart, athletic and mentally tough.
 His toughness and humor shone through as he was brought into the ER, knowing he had a broken neck and other injuries.
-He said to the nurse, “Can you call God and have him fix me?”
+After the nurse had notified his parents she asked if there was anyone else he wanted her to call.
+He said, “Yeah, can you call God and ask him to fix me?”

 November 19, 2015